In Search Of The Divine Masculine And Feminine

 You are a being of light and energy.
 Masculine and feminine energies fill you and it is through these energies that action is possible.

 The Quest for the Divine

 Our men’s and women’s circles set out with a simple purpose, discover the divine qualities of male and female energies.
-Through meditation, practice of Qigong, shamanic journeys, study of Kabbalah and dialectic conversation we found ourselves seated at the fire feeling and describing these opposed yet complimentary energies.
+Through meditation, the practice of Qigong, shamanic journeys, the study of Kabbalah, and dialectic conversation we found ourselves seated at the fire feeling and describing these opposed yet complimentary energies.

 What we uncovered was that we needed to disassociate with ideas of male and female.
-The divine masculine is an energy of action, courage, power and the abstract.
-The divine feminine is an energy of patience, wisdom, flexibility and nurturing.
-The combination of these energies allow motion when blended.
+The divine masculine is energy of action, courage, power, and the abstract.
+The divine feminine is energy of patience, wisdom, flexibility, and nurturing.
+The combination of these energies allows motion when blended.
 Perhaps we had it all wrong by separating into men and women’s circles.

 We learned that our gender, whether physical or by identification, is not what defines the divine.

 We also learned that we were not universally strong in all of these qualities.
 As any human seeking wholeness, we must journey towards our goal.
 Knowing of the existence of these energies and their qualities is perhaps the first step.
 We need to nurture our strengths and grow where we are weak.
 This is evolution.